Tvalc/TLAGD/PRD.md

 - Map every feature to an OKR
 - Generate a pitch artifact ready for investors or team recruitment
 - Offer critique in the voice of legendary founders and PMs
+- **Actively sit in your meetings, keep you focused on OKRs, and editorialize every session with agent-referenced insights**

 **TLAGD+ closes this gap.**